SamuelYueYu/QOBRA-1.0/README.md

 # Metalloprotein
-Quantum variational autoencoder for generating protein sequences that bind to specific metal ions
+Quantum pseudo kernel-elastic autoencoder for generating protein sequences that bind to specific metal ions

 ## Table of Contents
 1. [Features](#features)